ogokdemir/DataMining2018/A1/README.txt

-Implementation of the Apriori algorithm and it's implementation on a 100-thousand-rows dataset from the MovieLens database.
+Implementation of the Apriori algorithm and it's application on a 100-thousand-rows dataset from the MovieLens database in order to derive associations.

 Author: Ozan Gokdemir
 Data Mining and Machine Learning